wintercms/meta/release-notes/build-460.md

 ## API Changes:
 - `media.file.upload` event now passes the `$path` argument by reference.
-- Added new global JS function `ocJSON()` to framework.js (also available in separate `framework.parser.js`) for parsing loose JSON safely
 - Added ability to specify a LESS file to be used as a default backend brand CSS override with the config item `brand.customLessPath`
 - Updated references to deprecated `event.which` and other methods of determining the selected keys to the new `event.key`
 - Added new method `removePermission($owner, $code)` to the BackendAuth manager class to enable plugins to dynamically remove permissions from the available list registered with the BackendAuth manager class.